 Advertise Lake Vacation Rentals

-Although a permanent home for some, Heritage Lake is also source of outdoor recreation.
-The lake offers four miles of shoreline and plenty of wide, open water to be enjoyed by canoe, sailboat, paddleboat, rowboat, or small boats powered by electric motors.
-A public boat ramp allows boats onto the water to fish or just to enjoy the afternoon breeze.
-Anglers will find large populations of northern pike, tiger muskie, walleye, channel catfish, several varieties of bass, white crappie, black crappie, green sunfish, and bluegill.
-A community park complete with a wide sandy beach is a popular spot for family gatherings, volleyball, a friendly game of horseshoes, swimming, and of course, sand castles.
-The beach area is also home to a children's park and a large covered pavilion.
-For picnics, there are many tables and shady trees to enjoy a waterfront BBQ or a quiet lunch.
-The park also has public restroom facilities.
+Heritage Lake offers four miles of shoreline and plenty of open water to be enjoyed by canoe, sailboat, paddleboat, rowboat, or small boats powered by electric motors.
+A ramp allows boats onto the water to fish or just to enjoy the afternoon breeze.
+Northern pike, tiger muskie, walleye, channel catfish, several varieties of bass, white crappie, black crappie, green sunfish, and bluegill challenge anglers' skill.

-For those who would like to set up camp near the lake, Heritage Lake Association members and their guests can pitch a tent at the Heritage Lake Campground.
+For those who would like to set up camp near the lake, HLA members and their guests can pitch a tent at the Heritage Lake Campground.
 Campers can choose from a primitive style campsite or enjoy the comfort of their own RV.
 No electricity is available at the campsite.
+The campground is open from Memorial Day through Labor Day.
 There are also a few vacation rentals and private real estate for sale on the lake.
-More vacation rental options can be found in the in the surrounding towns of Tazewell County.
+More vacation rental options can be found in the surrounding towns of Tazewell County.